cyberjunky/3commas-cyber-bots/README.md

 ![CoinMarketCap](images/coinmarketcap.png)

-## Trailing stoploss bot helper named `trailingstoploss.py`
+## Futures trailing stoploss bot helper named `trailingstoploss.py`
 Type = stop loss

 ### What does it do?

-It will change the trailing stoploss of a bot when the profit % >= as the activation-percentage setting.
+It will change the trailing stoploss of a futures bot when the profit % >= as the activation-percentage setting.

 ### How does it work?